Alabama Alcohol Laws: Learn the Laws and Follow Them!

 More Serious BUI Offenses

 A BUI offender who causes death of can is guilty of criminally negligent homicide.
 The penalty is generally one year and one day to ten years in prison.
 The fine can also be up to $15,000.
-Surprisingly, the penalties for causing death are less than for causing injuries.
+The penalties for causing death are less than for causing injuries!

 Operator Rights

-The state state punishes boat operators who use their Constitutional right to decline submitting to chemical testing.
+The state state punishes boat operators who use their Constitutional right to decline a chemical test.
 To do so, it punishes the same as vehicle drivers.
-That is, the punishments apply to their vehicles.
+That is, the restrictions apply to their vehicles.

 First Use of Right

-Suspension of driver’s license for 90 days even if not arrested.
+- Suspension of driver’s license for 90 days even if not arrested.
+(And innocent.)

 Second Use of Right

-Suspension of driver’s license for one year even if not arrested.
+- Suspension of driver’s license for one year even if not arrested.
+(And innocent.)

 So it’s clearly a good idea not to drink and operate a boat or other water device.

 Alabama alcohol laws can change.
-So do court interpretation.
+So do court interpretations.
 They may conflict.
 Or be vague.
 So do not rely on this site.
 Nor on any other site.

 Get information and advice about Alabama alcohol laws from an expert.
 That is a lawyer holding a license in the state.